GĐXH - Being stressed for a long time is also a cause of increased risk of diabetes. This is one of the causes that many people do not expect.

 Skin complications : Skin manifestations are the first signs of diabetes.
 Fortunately, most skin symptoms can be prevented and easily treated if treated early.

-Exercise and mindfulness practices such as meditation, yoga, or deep breathing can reduce cortisol levels and restore emotional resilience, which can help improve insulin sensitivity and blood sugar regulation.
+Exercise and practices such as meditation, yoga, or deep breathing exercises have the ability to reduce cortisol levels and restore emotional resilience, which can help improve insulin sensitivity and blood sugar regulation.

 In addition, you need to get enough sleep and eat healthily to regulate stable blood sugar and improve your condition.